 For athletes struggling to gain weight, eating can feel like a chore.
 Athletes should apply the same effort to proper fueling as they give to their training...however, gaining weight doesn’t have to be exhausting!
-Try adding a few of these simplified nutrition tips to your routine for healthy weight gain.
+I’ve developed a performance weight gain manual that you can find here.
+You can also learn more tips on how to promote healthy weight gain by watching my 2-minute video here.

-Eat every 2-3 hours, and make sure to eat a snack right before bed.
+Eat frequently, ideally every 3 hours, and have a snack right before bed.

-Add coconut oil or olive oil (healthy fats) to vegetables, potatoes, meat etc. (1 Tbsp = 120 calories)
+Add coconut oil, avocado oil, or olive oil (healthy fats) to vegetables, potatoes, meat etc. (1 Tbsp = 120 calories)

 Add sliced avocado to sandwiches, smoothies, meals (1/2 an avocado= 161 calories)